 Enable varnishlog service for collecting longer history of failed requests

-One issue with the above approaches, is that they allow us to lookup only recent requests.
-Varnish memory log obviously can’t hold for long period of logged data.
+One issue with the above approaches is that they allow us to lookup only recent requests.
+Varnish memory log obviously can’t hold for a long period of logged data.

 Now we can read all the failed requests from the binary log that is being recorded by varnishlog daemon.